fischerdm/bollinger-bands/README.md

 #### Phase 4: Cash Period (Capital Preservation)

 1. **Wait for Re-Entry**:
-   - Monitor for candlestick reversal patterns
+   - Monitor for candlestick reversal patterns as early signals
-   - Watch for price approaching lower Bollinger Band
+   - May watch for price approaching lower Bollinger Band to fine-tune your re-entry
-   - Or wait for price to cross back above MA (orange strategy)

-2. **Evaluate Market Conditions**:
-   - Review relative strength of other sectors
-   - Consider if original sector still has best momentum
-   - May choose different sector for re-entry

-3. **Patience**:
+   - Keep in mind that markets tend to be manic depressive
+   - Consider choosing a different sector for re-entry.
+The broad market index often stabilizes first.
+Look for sectors that may gain during downturns, such as oil companies during the Dot-Com bust (https://medium.com/@redlotuscapitals/sectors-and-stocks-that-gained-during-the-dot-com-bust-8af2c64f1749)

+2. **In Dubio pro Tauris**:
-   - Do not re-enter prematurely
+   - Do not wait too long to re-enter the market (https://themarket.ch/meinung/alfons-cortes-in-dubio-pro-tauris-ld.3769)
-   - Wait for clear signals indicating momentum return
-   - Preserve capital until conditions improve
+   - Be optimistic when others are not
+   - Use candlestick reversal signals as guidance

 #### Phase 5: Re-Entry Signal (Return to Market)

 1. **Re-Entry Signal Generation**:
    - Candlestick pattern appears (Engulfing, Hammer, Morning Star)
    - Price is near lower Bollinger Band (oversold)
-   - Or price crosses back above moving average (orange strategy)
+   - Or price crosses back above moving average (orange strategy, see below) when no candlestick signal appears

-2. **Verify Conditions**:
-   - Check relative strength is still positive
-   - Ensure sector still shows momentum
-   - Confirm signal quality against parameters

-3. **Action Required**:
-   - **Buy position** at signal
-   - Return to Phase 2 (Position Monitoring)
-   - Set stop loss if desired

-4. **Visual Confirmation**:
+2. **Visual Confirmation**:
    - Green triangle marker on chart (re-entry signal)
    - Shaded zone ends
    - Candlesticks return to normal opacity